-5. Insert three new batteries as shown.
-Orient the batteries as shown on the diagram inside the battery compartment.
+5. Hold the calculator as shown and stack the batteries, one at a time, in the battery compartment.
+Orient the batteries according to the diagram inside the battery compartment.
 Be sure the raised and flat ends match the diagram.

 6. Slide the tab of the battery-compartment door into the slot in the calculator case, as shown.